 The standard period is the minimum time a student is required to be registered on the specific research degree, unless exceptional circumstances exist (see 4.11).
-If a student does not submit for examination in the standard period they may be permitted to move into a completion period (see 4.10).
-The permission to move into a completion period is granted on a termly basis.
-A maximum of three terms of completion may be available.
+If a student does not submit for examination in the standard period they may be permitted to move into a completion period, up to a maximum of three terms (pro-rata equivalent for part-time students) of completion (see 4.10).
+At the end of the approved completion period a student is expected to submit their thesis.
+For students who have three terms of completion approved, the final submission date is four weeks before the end of the third term (sixth term for part-time students) of completion.
 Extensions beyond the completion period will only be agreed in exceptional circumstances approved by the Dean.
-At the end of the completion period a student is expected to submit their thesis.